Congratulations to all the winners!

 Thanks for attending and participating in the 8th Annual Grad Forum!
 We shall see you next year.

 Graduate Student Research Forum, Friday, May 12th, 10:00 am – 4:00 pm, at the NEW EMU!

-The 2017 Grad Forum will take place on Friday, May 12th, from 10:00 am to 4:00 pm in the new EMU.
-Graduate students will be presenting in one of three categories: poster, Three-Minute Thesis UO competition, and panel sessions.
+The 2017 Grad Forum took place on Friday, May 12th, from 10:00 am to 4:00 pm in the new EMU.
+Graduate students presented in one of three categories: poster, Three-Minute Thesis UO competition, and panel sessions.

-This one-day event, which highlights the outstanding research of UO graduate students and now includes the Three Minute Thesis Competition, is expected to draw more than 100 students from 50 plus disciplines.
-Graduate students will present their research through one of three presentations formats: panel discussions, poster presentations, or the Three Minute Thesis (3MT).
+This one-day event, which highlights the outstanding research of UO graduate students, occurs every year and now includes the Three Minute Thesis Competition.
+It drew more than 100 students from 50 plus disciplines.
+Graduate students presented their research through one of three presentations formats: panel discussions, poster presentations, or the Three Minute Thesis (3MT).

 The Grad Forum provides an excellent professional development experience for graduate students to share their work with a broad audience of faculty, other graduate students, undergraduates, and members of the larger community.
 The event is an opportunity to make interdisciplinary connections and compete to win up to $250 for the best presentations within a category.

 This year’s agenda is finally here.
 You can find graduate students presenting their research in panel sessions, 3MT competition format, and poster session.
 See below for all the day’s events.
 Don’t miss out!